rfminelli/Dude-Telegram-Bot/README.md

 # Mikrotik The Dude Telegram Notification Bot

+This is writted to work with dude 6.x which run on Mikrotik routers

 1) Customize notifications in The Dude
   * On the left panel of The Dude go down to "Notifications" and open it.
   * edit the "log to syslog" notification